toluibiwoye/DataScience-and-MachineLearning-Portfolio/README.md

 ![Lebron vs MJ](https://github.com/toluibiwoye/DataScience-and-MachineLearning-Portfolio/assets/72495445/2010a398-cb7c-4abd-a707-b157650c970d)

 The LeBron vs. Jordan debate is longstanding in basketball circles.
-However, based on our graph comparing Player Efficiency Rating (PER) and Field Goal percentage (FG%), LeBron emerges as the more efficient player.
+However, based on our graph comparing Player Efficiency Rating (PER) and Field Goal percentage (FG%), Jordan emerges as the more efficient player.
 This data adds a new dimension to the discussion about who truly is the GOAT in basketball.

 ![Steph vs Stockton](https://github.com/toluibiwoye/DataScience-and-MachineLearning-Portfolio/assets/72495445/cc1e62f7-3182-42ad-8dc0-96f233cef4f8)